-New to the Home Sweet Home lineup this year, the Fruitlands Museum is situated on 210 verdant acres in Harvard.
-It was originally founded as a utopian community in 1914, and today holds collections of American, Shaker, and Native American artifacts.
+The Fruitlands Museum is relatively new addition to the Trustees’ roster of properties.
+Situated on 210 verdant acres in Harvard, it was originally founded as a Utopian community in 1914, and today holds collections of American, Shaker, and Native American artifacts.
 There are two miles of trails on the property as well as a historic farmhouse that was once home to the family of Louisa May Alcott.

 102 Prospect Hill Road, Harvard, thetrustees.org.

 2. The Great House at Castle Hill, Ipswich